duniter/website_en/content/2017-11-18-is-duniter-energy-intensive.md

 Authors: cgeek
 Thumbnail: /images/light.svg

-The Bitcoin has a reputation for being an energy consuming.
+The Bitcoin has a reputation for being an energy consuming network.
 Duniter inherits some of the Bitcoin's properties, such as the proof of work and the blockchain.
 People are therefore legitimately asking this question:

 > Is Duniter also energy consuming ?